 Leading the mourners is his wife, Lady Margaret.
-She was Lord Crump's second wife after his first wife, a well know film star, was killed in a riding accident.
+She was Lord Crump's second wife after his first wife, a well known film star, was killed in a riding accident.

-Also present are the Late Lord Crump's son Roland, a gambler with delusions of adequacy, and his younger brother Oswald, an industrialist with a big ego.
+Also hoping to inherit are the Late Lord Crump's son Roland, a gambler with delusions of adequacy, and his younger brother Oswald, an industrialist with a big ego.
 He's self-made and worships his creator.

 The reading of the will is suddenly disrupted by the arrival of a detective.
 Annie Messages, a legal secretary with Lord Crump's Solicitors Canwee, Billem & Howe, has been found dead at the company offices.
 Foul play is suspected!

 As would be expected, the reading of the will is thrown into disarray.
 Guests will be called upon to help the police in finding the identity of the murderer.